 Spend less time around people who tolerate you and more time around those who love, honor and appreciate you.
 In doing so, life will become a lot more harmonious and your relationships will no longer drain you but rather enliven you.

 P.S.
-Making new friends is an incredible way to open our minds and hearts and discover more about ourselves and about our ability to love, to grow, to learn and to connect with the world around us in a more profound and meaningful way.
+Making new friends is an incredible way to open our minds and hearts and discover more about yourself and your capacity to love, grow, learn and connect with the world around you in a more profound and meaningful way.
 So dare to open your heart to those whose hearts are open and dare to be a friend to those who know how to be a friend.